Updated for 2018

 Leasing doesn’t require a big chunk of cash – either from your own coffers or a loan – as the cost is spread out over the fixed term of a contract.
 You’ll just need to put up a deposit, which usually isn’t too big.

-Maintenance costs tend to be covered by the leasing company so you won’t have that worry either, and should you grow attached to the van there might be an option to buy it.
+Maintenance costs tend to be covered by the leasing company so you won’t have that worry either, and should you grow attached to the van there might be an option to buy it, as explained above.
 You’ll just need to commit to a ‘lease purchase’ style agreement.